astenstrasser/redeneural/README.md

-# redeneural1
+# redeneural
-Minha primeira rede neural
+A simple implementation of a neural network.